554961/addictive-app-project/README.md

 ## ✨ Project Overview

-Christmas Casino brings the excitement of gambling-style games into a **safe, educational environment**.
-No real money is used — players gamble with **virtual currency (milk & cookies)** while enjoying snowy visuals, festive music, and seasonal animations.
+Christmas Casino brings the excitement of addictive-style games into a **safe, educational environment**.
+No real money is used — players with **virtual currency (milk & cookies)** while enjoying snowy visuals, festive music, and seasonal animations.

 🎁 **Key Goals:**